 So, if you don’t plan to make more than one ‘order’, make less dressing.

 Pour your dressing from the NutriBullet into a dressing bottle like the one pictured.

 I used my Mom’s salad dressing bottle.
 Reminds me of her.

-But if you’re in the market for a good salad dressing bottle, this OXO Good Grips Salad Dressing Shaker (Amazon) is perfect for this vinaigrette recipe.
+However, if you don’t have a salad dressing bottle, this OXO Good Grips Salad Dressing Shaker (Amazon) is perfect for this vinaigrette recipe.

 Second, wash and dry your brussels sprouts with a towel or paper towel.

 The reason for drying them is because they contain a lot of water content which increases the splashing in a deep fryer.